Bylaw

 Recurring strengths

-• +Signed audit records provide accountability and compliance trail.
+• +Signed audit records add accountability and compliance value.

 Recurring frustrations